-Here's Bobby: Bobby Valentine Talks Back
+Here’s Bobby Valentine

-[sidebar]IN THE WHIRLWIND of coming here, is there anything that’s surprised you?
+In the whirlwind of coming here, is there anything that’s surprised you?

 Well, I’m still getting acclimated, so I’ll say that all life experiences are fun, and they’re the most fun when they’re new or they’re the best.